Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Abstract

 \section{Abstract}

-While recent world models generate highly realistic videos, their ability to perform robot path planning remains unclear and unquantified.
-We introduce \textbf{Target-Bench}, the first benchmark specifically designed to evaluate world models on mapless path planning toward semantic targets in real-world environments.
-Target-Bench provides 450 robot-collected video sequences spanning 45 semantic categories with SLAM-based ground truth trajectories.
-Our evaluation pipeline recovers camera motion from generated videos and measures planning performance using five complementary metrics that quantify target-reaching capability, trajectory accuracy, and directional consistency.
-We evaluate state-of-the-art models including Sora~2, Veo~3.1, and the Wan series.
-The best off-the-shelf model (Wan2.2-Flash) achieves only 0.299 overall score, revealing significant limitations in current world models for robotic planning tasks.
-We show that fine-tuning an open-source 5B-parameter model on only 325 scenarios from our dataset achieves 0.345 overall score---an improvement of more than 400\% over its base version and 15\% higher than the best off-the-shelf model.
+While recent video world models can generate highly realistic videos, their ability to perform semantic reasoning and planning remains unclear and unquantified.
+We introduce \textbf{Target-Bench}, the first benchmark that enables comprehensive evaluation of video world models' semantic reasoning, spatial estimation, and planning capabilities.
+Target-Bench provides 450 robot-collected scenarios spanning 47 semantic categories, with SLAM-based trajectories serving as motion tendency references.
+Our benchmark reconstructs motion from generated videos with a metric scale recovery mechanism, enabling the evaluation of planning performance with five complementary metrics that focus on target-approaching capability and directional consistency.
+Our evaluation result shows that the best off-the-shelf model achieves only a 0.341 overall score, revealing a significant gap between realistic visual generation and semantic reasoning in current video world models.
+Furthermore, we demonstrate that fine-tuning process on a relatively small real-world robot dataset can significantly improve task-level planning performance. \keywords{World models \and Semantic reasoning \and Tasking benchmark}